 Artificer Specialization: Aeronaut

-Aeronauts are artificers who have used a blend of science and magic to design a flying apparatus that allows them to soar through the skies.
-The wind, sky, and stars are your domain as you soar across the horizon.
+Aeronauts are artificers who utilize a blend of science and magic to design a flying apparatus that allows them to soar through the skies.
+As they perfect their invention they unlock the secrets of magical flight.
+The wind, sky, and stars become their domains.

 When you adopt the aeronaut specialization at third level you gain proficiency in Weavers’ and Navigators’ Tools.
 If you already have proficiency in either tool kit you gain one other tool proficiency of your choice.